uraimo/buildSwiftOnARM/README.md

 ## Building instructions

-**Update 3/17:** Currently 3.1 builds only with Ubuntu 16.04, check out the 3.0.2 tag for the previous version.
+**Update 3/17:** Currently 3.1 builds only with Ubuntu 16.04, check out the 3.0.2 tag for the previous version, that works on both Ubuntu and Raspbian.
+SPM will compile correctly only on Ubuntu.

 First of all, use a suitably sized sd-card, at least 16Gb in size.